dymensionxyz/networks/mainnet/dymension/genesis_validators.md

 # Part 2

 Welcome to Part 2 of the Genesis Event of Dymension.
 We recommend reviewing `What is a Genesis File?` [here](https://github.com/cosmos/gaia/blob/main/docs/resources/genesis.md).
 Below you will find the source of the genesis file which includes validator gentx provided in Part 1.
-Follow these instructions to download the genesis file, validate, and prepare for launching the testnet!
+Follow these instructions to download the genesis file, validate, and prepare for launching the Mainnet!

 **Genesis File**